d$^2$Cache: Accelerating Diffusion-Based LLMs via Dual Adaptive Caching: Additional experimental results

 \subsection{Experimental results on the Base variants}

 In addition to the Instruct variants of LLaDA-8B~\citep{llada} and Dream-v0-7B~\citep{dream}, we also conduct experiments on their Base variants, which are denoted as LLaDA-Base and Dream-Base, respectively.
-As shown in~\cref{fig:main-results-base}, our d$^2$Cache consistently outperforms other approximate KV cache methods in terms of both average inference efficiency and accuracy across four datasets.
-Furthermore, we also note that the performance of Fast-dLLM~\citep{fast-dllm} is substantially lower than that of the Vanilla baseline, particularly on Dream-Base with the MBPP dataset, where it exhibits a decline of about 20 points.
-This degradation aligns with prior findings that Base models are ill-suited for block-wise semi-autoregressive decoding~\citep{llada}.
-This further highlights the superiority of d$^2$Cache over Fast-dLLM, as the latter heavily relies on block-wise semi-autoregressive decoding, which significantly restricts its applicability.
+As shown in~\cref{fig:main-results-base}, our d$^2$Cache consistently outperforms other approximate KV cache methods in terms of both average inference efficiency and accuracy across six datasets.